Samsung/tizen-docs/docs/application/native/guides/multimedia/media-playback.md

 The supported audio formats include MP3, AAC, WMA, M4A, 3GA, WAV, and AMR.
 The available formats depend on the target device.

-S/W and H/W audio codec could be selected by player API and the default codec type should be checked by calling player_get_audio_codec_type().
+Software and hardware audio codec can be selected using the player API.
+You must check the default codec type by calling 'player_get_audio_codec_type()'.

-You can use multiple instances of the player to play several audio data streams concurrently if S/W codec is selected.
-This means that your application can [play multiple uncompressed audio files](#play) at the same time.
+If the software codec is selected, you can use multiple instances of the player to play several audio data streams concurrently.
+This implies that your application can [play multiple uncompressed audio files](#play) at the same time.

 The following figure illustrates the general player state changes.